 Q: I need an award letter to show insurance or scholarship application.

 A: Please email the Financial Aid Director Mandy McLain (firstname.lastname@example.org).
 Due to security reasons, we do not email award letters giving specific awards or dollar amounts.
-We want those to be available only under passwords, like your FAST login.
-Mandy will draft a letter template outlining your awards, password protect that pdf, and email you the encrypted file.
-She will then notify you of the password needed to access the information.
+We want those to be available only under passwords, like your Scholarship Portal login.
+Mandy will draft a letter outlining your awards, password protect the pdf, and email you the encrypted file.
+She will send you the password needed to access the information.

 Q: When should I be working on paperwork?